Renewable energy and the impacts on nature

 It has a very important job.

 The EPBC Act is meant to stop threats to important habitat for threatened species like the Tasmanian devil, koala, platypus and Leadbeater's possum, safeguard our natural places and ensure all levels of government work together to protect Australia’s environment and natural diversity of life.
+Industries, including the renewables industry, need to be subject to strong new nature laws.

 ‘Australia’s natural environment and iconic places are in an overall state of decline and are under increasing threat’—Professor Graeme Samuel AC